Lailloken/Lailloken-UI/README.md

 ## About:
-A light-weight AHK script with UI and QoL features for Path of Exile, emphasizing ease-of-use, minimalist design, low hotkey requirements, and seamless integration into the game-client. **`This project is not affiliated with or endorsed by Grinding Gear Games (GGG) in any way`**.
+A light-weight AHK script with UI and QoL features for Path of Exile 1 and 2, emphasizing ease-of-use, minimalist design, low hotkey requirements, and seamless integration into the game-client. **`This project is not affiliated with or endorsed by Grinding Gear Games (GGG) in any way`**.
 <br>

 ## Download & Setup